 Nearly 50% of Scotland’s malts are produced in Speyside so it’s impossible to mention all the distilleries here.
 The most important part of Speyside is the central area where many distilleries are situated around the famous River Spey.
 Malts like Macallan, Cragganmore, Aberlour, Glenfarclas and Glenfiddich are to be found in the heartland of Speyside.
 Many visitors to the area follow the famous Malt Whisky Trail, the only one in the world, which includes nine distilleries and Speyside Cooperage where you can see the highly skilled coopers practising their ancient craft of barrel making.

 A tour to this part of Scotland can also include a stop at the highest village in the Highlands, Tomintoul, home of the Whisky Castle, a little shop in the High Street which stocks the largest collection of malt whiskies in the world – over 500.
 You can do some tasting here too – but not all 500!

 The island of Islay, on the west coast of Scotland is famous for its very rich, peaty whisky.
-There are seven distilleries on Islay : Ardbeg, Bowmore, Lagavulin, Laphroaig, Bunnahabhain, Caol Ila and Bruichladdich.
+There are several distilleries on Islay including Ardbeg, Bowmore, Lagavulin, Laphroaig, Bunnahabhain, Caol Ila ,Bruichladdich, and Kilchoman.
 And the neighbouring island of Jura has its very own distillery – Isle of Jura.